cameronmathis/SpringInitializrTemplate/README.md

 ## General info

-This is a React App Template Repository in order to save time when creating new React Applications.
+This is a template I created to easily spin up CRUD RESTful APIs.

 ## Setup

+In order to run this API, you need to have a PostgreSQL instance running.
+I suggest using the following docker commands.

+In order to create a PostgreSQL docker database, use the command:

+> docker run --name postgres -p 5432:5432 -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=root -e POSTGRES_DB=templates -d postgres:9.6

+_\* the word "templates" can be swapped out for the name of the database_

 In order to build a docker container, use the command:

-> docker build -t spring-initializr-template
+> docker build -t spring-initializr-template .

 In order to run the docker container, use the command: